AdamKFar01/win-tracker/README.md

 ## Key systems

 **XP & Streak Engine**
 Users earn XP by logging wins across five life pillars: Physical, Work, Health, Relationships, and Mindset.
 Each activity is worth a configurable number of points.
-A "perfect day" requires 1000+ points *and* all three daily goals completed, which awards a 200 XP bonus on top.
+A "good day" requires 1000+ points *and* all three daily goals completed, which awards a 200 XP bonus on top.
 Missing a day costs 50 XP; two consecutive misses cost 100 XP.
 This is enforced by a `/api/xp/daily-check` endpoint called every time the app loads, so the streak state stays accurate even if you forget to open the app for a couple of days.

 **Health & Nutrition Tracker**
 Logs food by meal (breakfast, lunch, dinner, snacks) with per-item macros (calories, protein, carbs, fat).
 Aggregates daily totals against configurable targets.
 Also tracks body metrics (weight, height, body fat) with a running weight chart and weekly nutrition chart.